sailajamuppalla/Python-For-Data-Science/README.md

 World Trends:
 =============
-A scatterplot depicting Life Expectancy (y-axis) and Fertility Rate (x-axis) statistics by Country Data has been supplied for 2 years: 1960 and 2013 and you are required to produce a visualisation for each of these years
+A scatterplot depicting Life Expectancy (y-axis) and Fertility Rate (x-axis) statistics by Country.
+Data has been supplied for 2 years: 1960 and 2013 and you are required to produce a visualisation for each of these years